shah109/shah109/README.md

 - 👋 Hi, I’m @shah109
-- 👀 I’m interested in creating web application with Python, Javasript, HTML and CSS.
+- 👀 I’m interested in creating web applications with Python, Javasript, HTML and CSS.
 Also interested in working in node.js.
 - I am also interested in creating AI applications with computer vision.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...